SatelliteApplicationsCatapult/helm-charts/stable/ard-workflow/README.md

 In order to use the deployment material described here you need access to a Kubernetes server or cluster with Helm installed.
 For development and learning purposes [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and [microk8s](https://microk8s.io/) can be used too.

+## Scope

+The solution provided here is suitable to run ARD workflows for historical data on a massive scale.

 ## Architecture

-We run a Kubernetes `Job` with multiple parallel worker processes in a given pod.
+We run a Kubernetes `Job` with multiple parallel worker processes.
 As each pod is created, it picks up one unit of work from a task queue, processes it, and repeats until the end of the queue is reached.

 We use [Redis](https://redis.io/) as storage service to hold the work queue and store our work items.
 Each work item represents one scene to be processed through an ARD workflow.
+In practice you would set up Redis once and reuse it for the work queues of many jobs.

 ## Redis Master server deployment